 When to Visit

 Summer is another very popular time to visit.
-Expect the largest crowds, the hottest weather, and high prices.
+Expect big crowds, the hottest weather, and high prices.

 Extend Your Trip